-The homeless community is normally hidden away in the cracks of Springfield, Missouri, concealed from the public eye.
+The homeless community usually is hidden away in the cracks of Springfield, Missouri, concealed from the public eye.
 But the Springfield Street Choir, a choir composed entirely of the unhoused, forms a sense of community and family within the homeless population.
 The Choir gives them a chance not only to have their voices heard—but forces the public to acknowledge the humanity of these people they typically ignore and sometimes fear.

 Songs From the Street premiered on August 27th, 2020, at the Moxie Cinema in downtown Springfield, Mo.
 The VIP red carpet screening for the Springfield Street Choir was hosted by Carbon Trace Productions, The Connecting Grounds, and The Moxie Cinema on Tuesday, September 1st.